ansible/eda-partner-testing/README.md

 The included workflow at `.github/workflows/eda-test-template.yml` can be copied into the `.github/workflows/` dir in the collection root.

+This template does not include when to activate this workflow.
+For information on triggering a workflow see the Github documentation [here](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow)

 ## Collection structure

 This will result in a collection with the following structure: